Safety Tips for the Fall Season

 Here are a few tips for maintaining your home and protecting your family in the fall:

-• Take precautions before trimming trees – Before cutting your trees, look for power lines, dead branches, and other hazards that could cause an accident.
+- Take precautions before trimming trees – Before cutting your trees, look for power lines, dead branches, and other hazards that could cause an accident.
+Additionally, always use proper safety equipment, such as gloves and eye protection, when handling sharp tools.

-• Be careful on ladders – Always place ladders on secure, stable surfaces.
+- Be careful on ladders – Always place ladders on secure, stable surfaces.
 Never stand on the ladder’s top rung.
 As an extra precaution, ask someone to hold the ladder in place until you come down.
+Avoid using ladders in windy conditions, as this can increase the risk of falls.

-• Get your vaccines – The Centers for Disease Control and Prevention (CDC) is clear on this issue: Flu shots are safe and your best bet for staying healthy this flu season.
+- Get your vaccines – The Centers for Disease Control and Prevention (CDC) is clear on this issue: Flu shots are safe and your best bet for staying healthy this flu season.
 While a flu shot may not eliminate your chances of getting sick, it does decrease the probability and can make flu symptoms milder.
+Staying healthy helps you avoid unnecessary trips to the doctor and missed time from work or school.

 Fire Safety